KendraGivens/Autonomous-Racing-with-Q-Learning/README.md

 In either mode, the user can press P to pause the game which will also stop all music.
 From the pause menu, the user can exit to the main menu where they can choose different mode.

+There is an error that pops up saying the Fody package is malfunctioning, but it can be ignored and the game will still run.

 ## Configure server enviroment
 The enviroment requires the Python 3.8 DLL.
 It must be set up as an enviroment variable with a path such as C:\Python38